tensorflow/hub/docs/tf2_saved_model.md

 fine-tuning only after having established a good training regime, and only if the SavedModel publisher recommends it.

+Fine-tuning changes the "continuous" model parameters that are trained.
+It does not change hard-coded transformations, such as tokenizing text input and mapping tokens to their corresponding entries in an embedding matrix.

 ### For SavedModel consumers

 Creating a `hub.KerasLayer` like